amberframework/granite/docs/relationships.md

 post.save
 ```

-In this example, you will need to add a `user_id` and index to your posts table:
+In this example, you will need to add a `user_id` and index to your posts and profiles table:

 ```mysql
 CREATE TABLE posts (